 Ray has over 30 years of experience supporting the government mission in the civilian, military and intelligence community.
 Prior to joining OmniSci, Ray was the Director of Federal Programs at Adobe, Inc., serving national security, law enforcement, Homeland Security and military intelligence customers.
 Before that he held the position of Vice President at Software AG Government Solutions, a software systems integrator, and served in senior management positions with Brocade, Oracle and Sun Microsystems.
 Ray graduated from the University of Maryland, College Park, MD with a Bachelor of Science in Industrial Technologies with a minor emphasis in Computer Science and Production Manufacturing.

-Todd is the CEO and Founder of OmniSci Inc. Todd built the original prototype of OmniSci after tiring of the inability of conventional tools to allow for interactive exploration of big datasets while conducting his Harvard graduate research on the role of Twitter in the Arab Spring.
+Todd is the CTO and Founder of OmniSci Inc. Todd built the original prototype of OmniSci after tiring of the inability of conventional tools to allow for interactive exploration of big datasets while conducting his Harvard graduate research on the role of Twitter in the Arab Spring.
 He then joined MIT as a research fellow focusing on GPU databases before turning the OmniSci project into a startup.

 Greg Papadopoulos, PhD is a Venture Partner at New Enterprise Associates (NEA).
 Prior to NEA, Greg was EVP and CTO of Sun Microsystems, where he guided the company’s $2B R&D portfolio.
 Before Sun, Greg was an Associate Professor of EECS at MIT, where he worked on massively parallel dataflow computing architectures.
 He also helped found a number of companies, from video conferencing (PictureTel) to computational fluid dynamics (NASDAQ:EXA), and was an engineer with HP and Honeywell.
 Greg holds an undergraduate degree from UCSD and an SM and PhD from MIT.
 He also a Senior Fellow of the American Leadership Forum.